-Figure 6.11: Labeled isometric view of the Horizontal roller.
+Figure 6.11: Labelled isometric view of the Horizontal roller.

 The horizontal roller is illustrated in Figure 6.11.
-The feature labeled ”Gap for sensor” is for the IR LED and IR phototransistor that will detect if a component is in the bucket.
-A ”cavity for a vibration motor” was made to assist with the loading of IC1 into the bucket.
+The feature labelled "Gap for sensor” is for the IR LED and IR phototransistor that will detect if a component is in the bucket.
+A "cavity for a vibration motor” was made to assist with the loading of IC1 into the bucket.
 A slope was added to assist by gradually pushing IC2 up and the “Surface to stop IC2” will hold it up while IC1 is being dispensed.
-The features labeled ”Foothold for servo horn” and the ”Center hole for servo” are to attach the horizontal roller to the servo horn and align it with the center of rotation for balanced rotation.
+The features labelled "Foothold for servo horn” and the "Centre hole for servo” are to attach the horizontal roller to the servo horn and align it with the centre of rotation for balanced rotation.

 This design works by first loading a component, IC1, into the bucket.
 Then the roller would rotate about 90˚.
 The component would then fall down, out of the bucket onto the guide plate and then be expelled.
 The roller would then rotate back to where it started to let another component drop into the bucket.

 The horizontal roller was designed to eliminate some of the problems encountered with the vertical roller.
 Firstly, the problem of IC1 being caught in the bucket was eliminated by employing a horizontal roller that used a different method to expel the component.
 Secondly, by rotating IC1 instead of moving tangentially on the circumference of the roller away from IC2.
 This would prevent IC2 from jamming against IC1, as illustrated in Figure 6.8.
-This is because the force on IC1 by IC2 will be localized to one corner when rotating instead of being distribute across a surface when moving tangentially on the circumference of the roller.
-Lastly, unpredictable ejections would be eliminated as the component would be dropped down a a guide controlling its fall path instead of being flung out like with the vertical roller.
+This is because the force on IC1 by IC2 will be localized to one corner when rotating instead of being distributed across a surface when moving tangentially on the circumference of the roller.
+Lastly, unpredictable ejections would be eliminated as the component would be dropped down a guide controlling its fall path instead of being flung out like with the vertical roller.

 6.2.6 Prototyping Horizontal Roller Version 1

 Another prototype of the delivery mechanism was built.
 The housing structure was made again as it was different from the vertical roller.
-Again, the housing was made of 2mm scrap perspex to keep prototyping costs low, and the roller was 3D printed using PLA.
+Again, the housing was made of 2mm scrap Perspex to keep prototyping costs low, and the roller was 3D printed using PLA.
 A portion of the testing can be seen in the video.[31]